 These are elements or principles that can be used to design buildings and other structures.
 They are independent of style and represent a toolkit for architects to develop unique designs.

-ALSO READ: Difference Between Architect and Civil Engineer
+ALSO READ: Difference Between an Architect and a Civil Engineer

 Architecture as an art

 By this definition, architecture does not fit into the category of fine art because it serves a valuable purpose.
-However, not all structures are architecturally designed; therefore, to choose an architect is to choose aesthetics over pure function.
+However, not all structures are architecturally designed; therefore, choosing an architect is to prioritise aesthetics over pure function.

 TO BE CONTINUED……